dkaech/gendivunveiled/README.md

 Scripts with the prefix `0` were used for the multispecies samples set and for computing fixation index values (*F*<sub>ST</sub>) PERMANOVA of all sample sets.
 Scripts with the prefix `1` were used for the extended *L. perenne* sample set.
 Scripts with the same prefix have to be run sequentially (i.e., in order of increasing second number in file name).

+- `01_poolfstat.R`: Summaryse poolfstat results for multispecies samples.
+- `02_poolfstat_permanova.R`: Analyse multispecies samples using poolfstat and PERMANOVA.
+- `03_taxsort_poolfstat.R`: Analyse taxonomically sorted reads.
+- `04_fst_pairwise_poolfstats.R`: Analyse correlation of poolfstat results between MSAS and GBS (based on extended *L. perenne* sample set).
+- `05_taxsort_poolfstat_DAPC.R`: Analyse allele frequencies using discriminant analysis of principal components (DAPC; based on multispecies data set).
+- `06_taxsort_pure_and_mixed_Fst.R`: Analyse SAMS samples of multispecies sample set using poolfstat and PERMANOVA).
+- `07_taxonomic_assignment_rate.R`: Estimate taxonomic assignment rate.
 - `11_init.R`: Initialise by defining paths, loading packages and functions (for analysis of extended *L. perenne* sample set).
 - `12_GBS_loadData_FST_AF.R`: Load VCF file and compute *F*<sub>ST</sub> and allele frequencies (for analysis of GBS data based on extended *L. perenne* sample set).
 - `13_GBS_DAPC.R`: Analyse allele frequencies using a discriminant analysis of principal components (DAPC; for analysis of GBS data based on extended *L. perenne* sample set).
 - `14_GBS_ADMIXTURE_STRUCTURE.R`: Analyse population structure using ADMIXTURE and STRUCTURE (for analysis of GBS data based on extended *L. perenne* sample set).
 - `15_MSAS_loadData_FST_AF.R`: Load VCF file and compute *F*<sub>ST</sub> and allele frequencies (for analysis of MSAS data based on extended *L. perenne* sample set).
-- `16_MSAS_DAPC.R`: Analyse allele frequencies using a discriminant analysis of principal components (DAPC; for analysis of MSAS data based on extended *L. perenne* sample set).
+- `16_MSAS_DAPC.R`: Analyse allele frequencies using DAPC (for analysis of MSAS data based on extended *L. perenne* sample set).
 - `17_MSAS_ADMIXTURE_STRUCTURE.R`: Analyse population structure using ADMIXTURE and STRUCTURE (for analysis of MSAS data based on extended *L. perenne* sample set).
 - `18_GBSandMSAS.R`: Compare GBS and MSAS data based on extended *L. perenne* sample set.